- This page, 1.1-101 Examination Policy , is offered by

-For consumer protection compliance examinations of a bank, credit union, or licensee, the Division utilizes the Compliance Management System (CMS) rating methodology comprised of three interdependent elements - Board and Management Oversight, the Compliance Program, and the Compliance Audit – each of which is evaluated and factored into the overall consumer protection compliance rating.
+For consumer protection compliance examinations of a bank, credit union, or licensee, the Division utilizes the Compliance Management System (CMS) rating methodology comprised of two interdependent elements - Board and Management Oversight and the Compliance Program – each of which is evaluated and factored into the overall consumer protection compliance rating in conjunction with an evaluation of an entity’s adherence to consumer protection laws and regulations.
 The NDIS Section also factors into the consumer protection compliance rating an entity’s adherence to consumer protection laws and regulations, financial condition, and its compliance with licensing standards.

 For CRA examinations of depository institutions, the Division assigns banks and credit unions one of the following five descriptive ratings pursuant to Massachusetts General Laws (G.L.) c.
 167, s.
 14, and 209 CMR 46.28 and 46.61: Outstanding, High Satisfactory, Satisfactory, Needs to Improve, and Substantial Noncompliance.
 The rating reflects the bank's or credit union's record of helping to meet the credit needs of its entire community, including low- and moderate-income neighborhoods and individuals consistent with safe and sound operations.
 The Division utilizes the same rating methodology for CRA for mortgage lenders examinations pursuant to G.L. c.
 255E, s.
 8 and 209 CMR 54.61.

 The Division’s policy is for its field staff to assign and disclose preliminary component and composite ratings, as applicable, to the entity at the conclusion of the examination, as well as any recommended formal or informal regulatory or enforcement actions.
 It is important to note, however, that all ratings are subject to further review and possible revision by Division senior management.